serenity-is/docs/howto/how_to_enable_script_bundling.md

 UglifyJS library is used for minification.
 This will be applied before bundling / gzipping so our bundles will become about %40 smaller, but will be much harder to read, so enable this only in production.

+Now our bundled and minified script files will consume 375KB, instead of 3000KB before, a %87 reduction, or 1/8 the initial size.

 ### UseMinJS Setting